insight-platform/MediaGateway/docs/source/getting_started/0_configuration.rst

     * - timestamp_period
       - A timestamp period in the duration format with millisecond precision, e.g. ``{"secs": 1, "nanos": 0}``
       - no
-    * - history_size
-      - A size of a history to be stored
-      - yes

 Client
 ------